roma-glushko/resbeat/README.md

 - `/ws/` - a websocket endpoint
 - GET `/usage/` - an HTTP polling endpoint

 resbeat should be installed into the container's image and run along with the main container process.
+Then, you should expose resbeat's port to let the rest of your system to scrape/consume container's/pod's utilization.
+This is useful for building functionality around the usage reports like showing the user's env utilization somewhere in your UI.

 resbeat could watch the following resources: